massimobottelli/articulated-arm/README.md

 # Articulated Arm

-This is a JavaScript script that graphically displays an articulated arm with adjustable angles using sliders.
+This JavaScript script graphically displays an articulated arm with adjustable angles using sliders.

 Users can control the shoulder and forearm angles using sliders and visualize the arm's movement in real-time.